 About Nelson and Pade, Inc. and Aquaponics

 It is more important than ever to utilize methods of cultivating food that are safe and sustainable and result in food that is healthful and free of contamination.
-Aquaponics, when combined with controlled environment agriculture, can be used to grow large quantities of high quality, fresh food in relatively small spaces in an environmentally friendly way.
+Aquaponics, when combined with controlled environment agriculture, is used to grow large quantities of high quality, fresh food in relatively small spaces in an environmentally friendly way.
 Applied in commercial operations, missions and backyard gardens, aquaponics is at the forfront of a new wave of sustainable agriculture.

 Rebecca Nelson and John Pade, the founders of Nelson and Pade, Inc., believe aquaponic food production can help achieve food security around the world.
 In consulting, teaching, writing and publishing, they share experience, knowledge and information accumulated through many years of hands-on commercial aquaponic and hydroponic production and research.